cemc-oper/nwpc-nost/README.md

 CLI commands to manipulate sms client and sms server.

+### LoadLeveler Client

+A CLI client for LoadLeveler in NWPC.

 Please refer to README.md in each component's directory for detailed introductions.

 License